List of artistic depictions of Grendel's mother: Literature

 Grendel's mother has appeared in a few works of contemporary literature.
 Perhaps the most well known appearance is in the 1971 John Gardner novel, Grendel.
 In this retelling of the Beowulf from Grendel's point of view, Grendel describes his mother as "my pale, slightly glowing, fat mother [...] life-bloated, baffled, long-suffering hag.
 Guilty, she imagines, of some unremembered, perhaps ancestral crime."
 He further states later in the text, "she gets up on all fours, brushing dry bits of bone from her path, and with a look of terror, rising as if by unnatural power, she hurls herself across the void and buries me in her bristly fur [...] she smells of wild pig and fish."

 Grendel's mother appears in Eaters of the Dead by Michael Crichton, as the "mother of the Wendol", hominids attacking and eating Hrothgar's people.
 She is described as resembling a Venus figurine.

 Both Grendel and his mother appear in Neil Gaiman's novella The Monarch of the Glen.

+Adrienne Kennedy also used Grendel's Mother as a metaphor in her essay "Grendel and Grendel's Mother".

 Grendel and "Grendel's ma" or "Grendel's mum" are also characters in Suniti Namjoshi's 1993 postmodern collection of feminist fairytales, St Suniti and the Dragon.
 Consisting of non-sequential poetry and prose, St Suniti and the Dragon focuses on the adventures of St. Suniti, a female saint-in-training.
 During these adventures, St. Suniti has a number of encounters with Grendel and Grendel's ma.

 Caitlin R. Kiernan's novelization of the 2007 Robert Zemeckis film Beowulf develops the background of this version of Grendel's mother.
 In Kiernan's version, she was worshipped as the Germanic fertility goddess Nerthus in ancient times, but she is stated to be not divine and only feigning it for her own safety.
 Still, she is an ancient and very powerful being that is identified as both a dökkálfar and a jötun.

 Susan Signe Morrison adapts the character in her recent novel Grendel's Mother: The Saga of the Wyrd-Wife using "alliterative, lyric prose that evokes the Old English of her source text."
 In Morrison's text, Grendel's mother is portrayed as being human, washed upon the shores of Denmark.
 Taken in by a fisherwoman woman and her husband, she is received as a blessing for the child they recently lost and given the name of Brimhild.
 Morrison's Grendel's mother focuses on a human rather than a supernatural retelling of the classic text, with the character representing an integration between the old ways of the Scandinavian/Germanic tribes, and early Christianity.